Supporting Justice is aimed at improving the justice system's responses to mental health and disability.

 So far, the Supporting Justice project has:

-- developed an online resource, supportingjustice.net, that provides practical resources for court and legal professionals to better respond to people with disability in the criminal justice system
+- Developed an online resource, supportingjustice.net, that provides practical resources for court and legal professionals to better respond to people with disability in the criminal justice system.
+You can watch a walk through of the website here.

-- mapped the criminal justice system to visualise the factors that impact on people with disability in contact with the criminal justice system, and identify causal links between these factors and feedback loops that lead to people becoming entrenched within it
+- Mapped the criminal justice system to visualise the factors that impact on people with disability in contact with the criminal justice system, and identify causal links between these factors and feedback loops that lead to people becoming entrenched within it.
+You can view the map here.

 The Supporting Justice project builds on CIJ’s earlier work, Enabling Justice, funded through a grant administered by the Office of the Public Advocate and delivered in partnership with Jesuit Social Services.
 This research, documented in the report Recognition Respect and Support: Enabling Justice for people with an Acquired Brain Injury, found that fragmented and inconsistent responses throughout the criminal justice and disability service systems meant that the needs of people with a disability were rarely recognised and responded to appropriately.
 Central to this project were people with lived experience of ABI and justice involvement, who formed a ‘justice user group’ and contributed to the report’s 35 recommendations for reform.